Menu

 Stained Glass Classes

-At Glass Expressions we offer an eight week course to learn how to make Stained Glass Windows.
-We welcome new students.
-Beginning classes will be held each quarter.
-The classes will be limited to 8 students.
-Call or email to register for class.
-Tuition for class is $250. $50 non-refundable deposit required.
+At Glass Expressions we offer a six week course to learn how to make Stained Glass windows.
+We welcome new and returning students.
+Classes are limited to 8 students, so sessions fill up quickly.
+Tuition for class is $250.

 DayScheduleTimeInstructors

-Call or email to sign up.
-Be sure to put studio@glassexpressions.com in your address book so if we do contact you it will be less likely to get lost in your spam folder.
+Be sure to put studio@glassexpressions.com in your address book so when we contact you, it will be less likely to get lost in your spam folder.

-The class is an eight week session.
-In these classes there may be a mix of beginning students, intermediate students and advanced students all working together which make the classes not only interesting but also very stimulating.
+The class is a six week course.
+In these classes there may be a mix of beginning students, intermediate students and advanced students all working together which make the classes not only interesting, but also very stimulating.

 Class Fee is $250.
-Students should expect to spend about $200-$300 for tools and supplies.
+Students should expect to spend about $300-$400 for tools and supplies.
 This will get you a basic set of hand tools and supplies to complete at least two projects.
 Students must have their own hand tools and supplies which can be purchased at class time.
 All students receive a 10% discount on tools and supplies.
-Work tables and some of the studio tools (for example grinders & soldering irons) can be used during the class.
+Work tables and some studio tools (e.g. grinders & soldering irons) can be used during the class.
 This will give the average student good groundwork for learning the procedures for making windows and the confidence to complete one on their own.

 Students can choose to learn the copper foil method, the lead came method, or both!
 For the copper foil technique the glass is cut and ground, then wrapped with a sticky back copper foil tape.
 The pieces are then soldered to hold them together.
 The traditional leading technique uses lead strips to separate the pieces of glass and are soldered at the joints to give the window structure.
 You are encouraged to make at least two windows but can produce as many as your time will allow.